-PURSUANT to Section 60 (4) (bb) of the WRCA, I give notice that the document at Appendix 1 constitutes a 'code of conduct for self-insured employers' determined by the Corporation for the purposes of Section 60 (4) (bb) and it will have effect from the date of publication in the Government Gazette.
+Pursuant to section 60(4)(bb) of the Workers Rehabilitation and Compensation Act 1986 (the Act), I give notice that the document at Appendix 1 constitutes a 'code of conduct for self-insured employers' determined by the Corporation for the purposes of section 60(4)(bb) of the Act and it will have effect from the date of publication in the Government Gazette.
+It supersedes the Code of Conduct for Self-Insured Employers published in the Government Gazette on 4 August 2011.

 Confirmed as a true and accurate decision of the Corporation.
-Dated 19 May 2011.